 Katharine Burns, March 4th, 2016

-WW: Hello, today is March 4th, 2016.
+WW: Hello, today is March 4, 2016.
 My name is William Winkel.
 This interview is for Detroit Historical Society’s Detroit 1967 Oral History Project.
-We are from Detroit Historical Museum in Detroit, Michigan.
+We are at the Detroit Historical Museum in Detroit, Michigan.
 May I ask you to please state your name?

 KB: Katharine J. Burns.

 WW: Thank you for sitting down with me today.

 WW: May I ask you first where and when were you born?

 KB: I was born in Detroit in 1940, on the northwest side of Detroit.

 KB: My father was plumbing and heating at one point and a pharmacist at another.
 My mother was a housekeeper.
 Home.